itsronalds/itsronalds/README.md

 </div>

 ## 👨🏻‍💻 About me
-***I'm a Full Stack Engineer with three (3) years of experience programming software***.
-I'm passionate about being Full Stack.
-During my career, I have worked for several clients and companies developing E-commerce and adding new functionalities to their applications.
+I am a Full Stack Engineer with three (3) years of experience programming software.
+I am passionate about being Full Stack.
+During my career, I have worked for several clients and companies developing banking software, E-commerce's and adding new functionalities to their applications.

 ## ⭐ My software development skills